 (ContainsMilk,Traces of Gluten,Traces of Tree Nuts,Traces of Soya,May contain traces of allergens)

 mixed salad leaves

 Preheat the oven to 240°C/220°C fan-forced.
 Cut the potato (unpeeled) into 1cm wedges.
+Divide the potatoes between two oven trays lined with baking paper.
+Drizzle with olive oil, season with a pinch of salt and pepper and toss to coat.
+Spread in a single layer and roast for 25-30 minutes, or until tender.
 TIP: Cut the potatoes to the correct size to ensure they cook in the allocated time.
-Spread the potatoes over the two oven trays lined with baking paper.
-Drizzle with olive oil, season with a pinch of salt and pepper and toss to coat.
-Roast for 25-30 minutes, or until tender.

 In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
-Add the chicken breast and cook for 3-5 minutes on each side (depending on thickness), or until lightly browned.
+Add the chicken breast and cook for 2-4 minutes on each side (depending on thickness), or until lightly browned.
+Transfer to a plate to rest.
 TIP: The sugar in the marinade may caramelise slightly in the pan.
 This makes the chicken even more delicious!
 TIP: The chicken is cooked when it is no longer pink inside.
-Transfer to a plate to rest.

-While the chicken is resting, finely chop the cucumber and Roma tomato.
+While the chicken is resting, roughly chop the cucumber and tomato.
 In a large bowl, combine the Dijon mustard (see ingredients list), honey, a small squeeze of lemon juice and olive oil (2 tsp for 2 people / 1 tbs for 4 people).
 Season with a pinch of salt and pepper.
-Add the cucumber, Roma tomato and mixed salad leaves to the dressing.
+Add the cucumber, tomato and mixed salad leaves to the bowl with the dressing.
 Toss to coat.
 TIP: Toss the salad just before serving to keep the leaves crisp.

-Divide the Portuguese style chicken, potato wedges and garden salad between plates.
+Thinly slice the Portuguese-style chicken, if you like.
+Divide the chicken, potato wedges and garden salad between plates.
 Serve with the zesty yoghurt.